mi-geo/mi-geo.github.io/_posts/2023-02-15-syntax-highlighting.md

 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]
+The followed are all sample codes for a variety of languages.

 [^1]: <http://en.wikipedia.org/wiki/Syntax_highlighting>